AtlasFoundation/Thoth/README.md

+# **SUPERNOVA HAS BEEN MERGED INTO MAIN**

+Please note that this branch for supernova has been merged into main.
+Thanks for looking!

 # THOTH

 Thoth is a multishot system builder.
 It leverages a visual coding style interface to allows game designers and developers to rapidly create powerful natural language systems and prototype games.

+---

 ## Quickstart